-The number of schools and districts working with MO SW-PBS increased from 2006-2007 school year through the 2012-2013 school year, when the count peaked at 750 schools.
-Counts decreased in 2014-2015 to 679, and have held relatively steady since then.
+The number of schools and districts working with MO SW-PBS increased from 2006-2007 school year through the 2012-2013 school year, when the count peaked at 750 schools in 218 districts.
+The number of schools and districts served by MO SW-PBS has since decreased.
 It is important to note that beginning with the 2011-2012 school year, there was a 50% reduction in Tier 1 full time equivalent (FTE) for MO SW-PBS personnel.
-While this would not have been expected to impact the number of schools recruited for the 2011-2012 school year, it did result in fewer FTE to recruit and retain participating schools for Tier 1 work in 2012-2013 and beyond.
-During the 2016-2017 school year 685 schools were active participants, accounting for 29% of all Missouri public and charter schools.
-These schools were from 188 districts or 34% of all Missouri districts.
+This resulted in fewer FTE to recruit and retain participating schools for Tier 1 work in 2012-2013 and beyond.
+During the 2017-2018 school year 639 schools were active participants, accounting for 26.9% of all Missouri public and charter schools.
+These schools were from 183 districts or 32.8% of all Missouri districts.